Lawrence of Arabia, 1962

 Lawrence of Arabia location: Lawrence meets General Allenby: Casa de Pilatos, Plaza de Pilatos, Seville

 Lawrence and General Allenby (Jack Hawkins) meet in another Seville landmark, the Casa de Pilatos, Plaza de Pilatos (tel: +34.95.4225055; admission charge), built in 1519, the claim that it’s a copy of Pontius Pilate’s – surprisingly 16th century – Jerusalem home, sadly, seems to be a myth.
-During the performance of a religious play here in the 16th century, Pilate appeared at a window to deliver a short speech, since when the palace was popularly referred to as Pilate´s home
+During the performance of a religious play here in the 16th century, Pilate appeared at a window to deliver a short speech, since when the palace was popularly referred to as Pilate´s home.
+The villa crops up again as the hideout of the main villain in Tom Cruise-Cameron Diaz action comedy Knight And Day.

 But of course, the real visual splendour of Lawrence lies in its breathtaking desertscapes, which were filmed in Jordan.